Robust Privacy: Inference-Stage Privacy through Certified Robustness: Related Work

 \subsection{Certified Robustness}

-Certified robustness studies whether a classifier’s prediction is provably invariant within a neighborhood of a given input.
+Certified robustness studies whether a classifier's prediction is provably invariant within a neighborhood of a given input.
 Concretely, a robustness certificate for an input $x$ provides a robust radius $R$ such that the prediction remains unchanged for all inputs $x'$ with $\|x'-x\|_p \le R$ (e.g., $p \in \{1,2,\infty\}$).
-In the robustness literature, this rules out the existence of adversarial examples~\cite{42503,goodfellow2014explaining,carlini2017towards,madry2017towards} within that neighborhood.
-In this study, we formalize Robust Privacy via certified robustness and repurpose its output-invariance guarantee for inference-time privacy.
-Existing certification approaches broadly fall into two categories based on how the guarantee is obtained.
+In the robustness literature, this rules out the existence of adversarial examples~\cite{42503,goodfellow2014explaining, carlini2017towards,madry2017towards} within that neighborhood.
+Existing certification approaches fall into two categories: deterministic methods that conservatively over-approximate network behavior (e.g., bound propagation~\cite{crown,beta-crown}, convex relaxations, and mixed-integer formulations~\cite{ehlers2017formal,tjeng2017evaluating,bunel2020branch}), and probabilistic methods via randomized smoothing~\cite{cohen2019certified, li2019certified}, which certify a robust radius up to a user-chosen failure probability~$\alpha$.

-\paragraph{Deterministic conservative certification.} A large class of methods provides deterministic, sound (but typically incomplete) certificates by conservatively over-approximating a network's behavior over a defined neighborhood.
-Representative approaches include bound-propagation methods such as CROWN~\cite{crown} and $\beta$-CROWN~\cite{beta-crown}, as well as optimization-based verifiers based on convex relaxations (e.g., linear programming) or mixed-integer formulations~\cite{ehlers2017formal,tjeng2017evaluating,bunel2020branch}.
-These techniques certify invariance by deriving bounds on the model's outputs that hold for all perturbations in the neighborhood, which implies that the predicted class cannot change within it.
-In practice, the resulting robust radii are often conservative and depend on the tightness of the underlying approximation and, when applicable, the optimization budget or termination criteria.

-\paragraph{Probabilistic certification via smoothing.} Smoothing techniques~\cite{cohen2019certified,li2019certified} provide probabilistic robustness certificates by defining a smoothed classifier that injects random noise into the input and predicts by majority vote over the base classifier’s noisy evaluations.
-The robust radius is obtained from bounds on the resulting class probabilities, and is reported together with a user-chosen failure probability~$\alpha$.

-In this work, we instantiate Robust Privacy using the smoothing framework of Cohen et al.~\cite{cohen2019certified}, as it is a widely used baseline with standard $\ell_2$ certificates and enables direct control of the inference-time privacy level by tuning its parameters.
-Let $f$ denote the base classifier that maps an input $x$ to a label in $\{1,\ldots,K\}$.
-Randomized smoothing defines a smoothed classifier $g$ by injecting isotropic Gaussian noise $\epsilon\sim\mathcal{N}(0,\sigma^2 I)$, where $I$ is the identity matrix, into the input and predicting the most likely class: $g(x)=\arg\max_{k\in\{1,\ldots,K\}}\Pr\!\left(f(x+\epsilon)=k\right)$.
-Their robust radius is derived as:
+In this work, we instantiate Robust Privacy using the smoothing framework of Cohen et al.~\cite{cohen2019certified}, as it is a widely used certification method with standard $\ell_2$ certificates and enables direct control of the inference-stage privacy level by tuning its parameters (e.g., noise scale $\sigma$ and Monte Carlo sample size $N$).